Nyerguds/MobiusMapEditor/MANUAL.md

 Another extra option related to outlines:

 * **IgnoreShadowOverlap**: Don't show overlap outlines on objects that are only overlapped by shadows.
+This is enabled by default, but can be disabled if you want to increase the visibility of e.g. infantry under trees.

 Alpha transparency factors used: